manojbaniya444/React-Flask-ML-Test/README.md

 * pip install pandas

 or
-run the command pip install -r requirements.txt\n
+run the command pip install -r requirements.txt

 --> Then run: python app.py
 This will start the backend server at http://localhost/5000